 FEDERAL DIRECT PARENT LOAN FOR UNDERGRADUATE STUDENTS (PLUS)

-The Federal Direct PLUS Loan is a loan from the U.S. Department of Education for parents of dependent undergraduate students enrolled at least half-time with a valid FAFSA on file.
+The Federal Direct PLUS Loan is a loan from the U.S. Department of Education for parents of dependent undergraduate students enrolled at least half-time (6 credits) with a valid FAFSA on file.
+Federal Aid including loans will be processed based on enrollment in courses applicable towards the student’s degree.
 The maximum amount a parent may borrow will be the cost of attendance minus all other financial assistance and will be indicated on the MMC financial aid award letter.
 Parents often elect to limit the amount they borrow to the difference between annual direct costs and other financial aid the student has received.
 Direct costs are those paid directly to MMC including tuition, fees, and room and board for resident students.
 Indirect costs consist of all other expenses that relate to attendance at MMC.

 PLUS LOAN ELIGIBILITY REQUIREMENTS

 Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
 In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
 You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available at: https://studentaid.gov

 When you apply for a Direct PLUS Loan, the Department will check your credit history.
 To be eligible for a PLUS Loan, you must not have an adverse credit history.
 If you are found to have an adverse credit history, you may still have one of the following options: